ducktyper-ai/quackverse/docs/quackcore-integrations-github-comprehensive-guide.md

 ## Overview

-The `quackcore.integrations.github` module provides a robust, Pythonic interface to the GitHub API, designed specifically for QuackCore applications.
+The `quack_core.integrations.github` module provides a robust, Pythonic interface to the GitHub API, designed specifically for QuackCore applications.
 It allows you to interact with GitHub repositories, manage pull requests, handle issues, and includes specialized features for teaching workflows like managing assignments and grading.

 ## Installation and Setup